 Adipic acid consumed for the manufacturing of nylon 66 fiber and resins was estimated to be around 2,600-kilo tons in 2016.
 These segments are said to expand at a healthy CAGR of 4.2 % and 3.6% respectively during the forecast period.
 Nylon 66 consumption for global electronic protection devices was estimated to be around 20.9-kilo tons in 2015.

 Furniture and interior was the fastest-growing end-use segment for adipic acid-based PU.
 The construction sector is expected to emerge as the most significant end-use segment for PU over the next few years.
 Rapidly expanding the furniture industry in emerging economies, such as India, is anticipated to offer numerous growth opportunities for the market over the forecast period.

 North America is one of the major supply hubs for engineered polymers, therefore, making it a potential destination for adipic acid.
 North America’s adipic acid demand was estimated to be around 858.6 kilo tons in 2015 and is estimated to grow further at a rate of 2.6% over the forecast period.

-Growing automobile industry in this region is likely to be the major factor for market growth.
-The Asia Pacific market is exhibiting a significant potential for adipic acid manufacturers to set up base in this region owing to the business-friendly atmosphere.
+The growing automobile industry in this region is likely to be the major factor in market growth.
+The Asia Pacific market is exhibiting a significant potential for adipic acid manufacturers to set up a base in this region owing to the business-friendly atmosphere.
 The product demand in this region is expected to reach 1,551.8 kilo tons by the end of the forecast period.